elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-wealth-distribution-affect-economic-inequality-and-what-government-policies-address-this-issue.md

 url: /learn/sociology/questions/how-does-wealth-distribution-affect-economic-inequality-and-what-government-policies-address-this-issue
 score: -1.0
 related_article1:
-    id: 168373
+    id: 168372
     title: >-
-        How do global health concerns, such as pandemics, influence future preparedness strategies?
+        What challenges do urban areas face in healthcare infrastructure, and what initiatives are governments taking to address them?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies
+    url: /learn/sociology/questions/what-challenges-do-urban-areas-face-in-healthcare-infrastructure-and-what-initiatives-are-governments-taking-to-address-them
 related_article2:
-    id: 168363
+    id: 168354
     title: >-
-        What role do renewable energy and environmental policies play in promoting sustainable practices?
+        What impact did NAFTA have on the car industry and job security in North America?
-    subject: Sociology
+    subject: Economics
-    url: /learn/sociology/questions/what-role-do-renewable-energy-and-environmental-policies-play-in-promoting-sustainable-practices
+    url: /learn/economics/questions/what-impact-did-nafta-have-on-the-car-industry-and-job-security-in-north-america
 related_article3:
-    id: 168359
+    id: 168371
     title: >-
-        What are the cultural tensions that arise from immigration, and how do they affect local communities?
+        What are the implications of digital communication on social interactions and relationships?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-cultural-tensions-that-arise-from-immigration-and-how-do-they-affect-local-communities
+    url: /learn/sociology/questions/what-are-the-implications-of-digital-communication-on-social-interactions-and-relationships
 related_article4:
     id: 168361
     title: >-